 My absolute favourite feature of the Flint pants is the crossover pocket opening.
-I love it so much that I want to add it to every pattern forever – ok kidding i won’t, that would get super boring am i right?
+I love it so much that I want to add pockets with a concealed side opening to every pattern forever – ok kidding I won’t, that would get super boring am I right?

 Ready to get sewing?

-One of my favourite tips from our testers as to attach a strip of fusible interfacing along the pocket opening edge on the wrong side of the Pocket Lining to prevent the pocket opening stretching out during use.
+One of my favourite tips from our testers is to attach a strip of fusible interfacing along the pocket opening edge on the wrong side of the Pocket Lining to prevent the pocket opening from stretching out during use.

 Press the pocket and seams outwards away from the pants.
 Understitch close to the seamline on the pocket by sewing around 1-2mm from the seam.
 This will prevent your pocket lining from showing during wear.

 I’m a huge believer in pressing a lot when sewing, so at this stage, I like to turn the pocket lining towards the wrong side and press along the pocket opening to make sure it’s neat.

 Place the Pocket on top of the Pocket Lining with right sides together so that the notches line up and pin carefully.

 This is where you need to be careful and pay attention.
 On the left pocket only sew 5/8” (1.5cm) from the raw edge around the curved edge, stopping at the notch indicated on the pattern piece, then pivot towards the seam allowance, sew and then backstitch to reinforce.
 Sew only the Pocket Lining and Pocket together, not the pants.
 The opening created in the left pocket will be the entry into the pants or shorts.

 When joining the left pocket to pieces, after pivoting I like to add a bartack for greater reinforcement.
 This edge will take a lot of strain when you take your pants on and off.

 On the right pocket only sew 5/8” (1.5cm) from the raw edge around the entire pocket outer edge.
 Sew only the Pocket Lining and Pocket together, not the pants.